Regularized Model Predictive Control: Simulation Study

 \section{Simulation Study}

-In this section, we provide numerical examples to illustrate the theoretical concepts discussed in the previous sections\footnote{System specifications: MATLAB R2024a, Ryzen 9, 32GB RAM, Win 11.}. \begin{example} Consider the LTI system in~\eqref{eq1} with
+In this section, we provide numerical examples to illustrate the theoretical concepts discussed in the previous sections\footnote{System setup: MATLAB R2024a, Ryzen 9, 32GB RAM, Win 11.}. \begin{example} Consider the LTI system in~\eqref{eq1} with

 subject to the states and input constraints

 initial conditions $x_0 =(0.5,-0.1)^\mathsf{T}$, and $P_{k+l}=Q$.
 Based on the given constraints, we construct the linear inequality constraints in ~\eqref{eq2} by defining $F_x = \operatorname{col}\{I_2, -I_2\}$, $g_x = \operatorname{col} \{0.5, 0.5,0.45,0.45\}$, $F_u = \operatorname{col}\{1, -1\}$, and $g_u = 0.25 \times \mathbf{1}_2$.
 Let us conduct the simulation with parameters $t_f=50$, $l=2$, and a large penalty value $\mu=10^3$.
 Applying the algorithm, the following observations are made: \begin{itemize} \item As illustrated in Fig.~\ref{fig1}, Re-MPC outperforms classical MPC (C-MPC) in stabilizing $x_1$ and $x_2$ by applying more control effort in the initial steps due to the regulation term and a dynamically adjusted design matrix. \item Our evaluations show that Re-MPC achieves approximately a $15\%$ improvement in regulation performance compared to C-MPC, as indicated by the mean-square errors (MSE) of $x_1$ and $x_2$ (see Table~\ref{tab1}).
 Table~\ref{tab1} further highlights the superiority of Re-MPC in reducing total cost compared to existing approaches, despite a slightly higher computational time due to continuously calculating the solution of the Riccati equation at each step and updating the design matrix. \end{itemize}